bernerus/grc/README.md

 The TX MODE selects the audio input, so that in MGM mode the transmitter audio is taken from the MGM channel, otherwise input is from the Mac microphone.
 When input is from the Mic, it is likely that the Speaker audio trigger the VOX.
 You may want to use a separate microphone or earphones when in SSB mode.

+Please note that the audio sample rate expected is 48 kHz, make sure that any audio devices used, including the microphone, is set at 48 kHz.

 #### Audio config for WSJT-X